-Over the last ten days or so, I’ve had conversations around the same question at least three times.
-With a friend, on a hangout with Jason Wiser, and in the 30 Day Online Visibility Challenge program … how do I start building my platform, a.k.a. audience?
+Over the years I’ve had conversations around the same question many times.
+With friends and clients, on a hangout with Jason Wiser, and in the 30 Day Online Visibility Challenge program … how do I start building my platform, a.k.a. audience?

 Platform, audience, tribe, community, followers… without them, it’s nearly impossible to stand out and get your message heard.
 Committing the time and effort to building your platform increases your visibility…guaranteed.